seoe/CS519-006-DL/Project-GAN/README.md

 And, the 54GB data is located in HDD(2TB) due to the limited space in SSD (512GB), so the transfer between disk and CPU is another bottleneck for speed.

+My teammates Eugene and Bill have some problems running the projects.
+I found that tensorflow version has a great update from 0 to 1, which are list in the [official website](https://www.tensorflow.org/install/migration).
+So I recommand them to install older version `0.12.1` in their virtual environment.
-At afternoon, I record the fast review of generated bedroom images into `.mov` file and convert it to `gif` for further presentation.
+At afternoon, I copied the generated images from servers with filter command `find`.
+Then I recorded the fast review of generated bedroom images into `.mov` file and convert it to `gif` for further presentation.

 ![](./images/WGAN/WGAN-DC.gif 'WGAN-DC-animation')